superinsight/superinsight-page-doc/docs/operations/predict.md

 ```
 SELECT movie._id, movie.overview, m.answer, m._score
 FROM mldb.movie as movie
-JOIN model.question_answering m
+JOIN model.question_answering m on m.inputs = movie.overview
-WHERE m.question = 'Who is the main character of the movie'
+JOIN model.question_answering as m on m.question = ['Who is the main character of the movie']
-AND m.inputs = movie.overview
-AND movie._id = 8;
+WHERE movie._id = 8;
 ```

 | _id       | overview			  	                                     						| answer            				| _score 				 |